sai2wwe/Library_Management_System/README.md

     https://6610cdec51a9b4910997f329--ornate-meerkat-9758cf.netlify.app/
 This link can be used for Frontend only.

-For Backend, please run it in your local machine
+For Backend, please run it in your local machine simultaneously.

 <br>